lamastex/dockerDev/README.md

 - when multi-language development is needed just start `FROM` a given container and `RUN` as needed:

   - For Spark/Scala 3.x with Python 3.x for twarc: `docker pull lamastex/dockerdev:spark3x-py3` built from `spark3x-py3.Dockerfile`.
+  - For Spark/Scala 3.x with Python 3.x for magellan: `docker pull lamastex/dockerdev:spark3x-py3` built from `spark3x-py3.Dockerfile`.
   - The largest union of all development environments will have the `latest` tag.
 Currently, `lamastex/dockerdev:latest` is `lamastex/dockerdev:spark3x-py3`

 ## Build latest from Dockerfile